newrelic/video-jwplayer-js/README.md

 #### [New Relic](http://newrelic.com) video tracking for JWPlayer

 ## Requirements
-This video monitor solutions works on top of New Relic's **Browser Agent**.
+This video monitor solution works on top of New Relic's **Browser Pro + SPA Agent**.

 ## Usage
 Load **scripts** inside `dist` folder into your page.